 This year our son moved into an off-campus apartment at Temple University called Temple Nest Apartments.
 Temple housing is definitely tricky since all the neighborhoods surrounding Temple are rather scary.
 There is no way of sugarcoating that.
 I try to not even watch the Philly news anymore because it caused so much anxiety for me.

-I shared last year’s James Whitehall dorm room tour with you.
+I shared last year’s White Hall Temple University dorm room tour with you.
 There were several scary incidents very very close to the dorm which actually isn’t right on campus either.
-I wasn’t happy with the location.
 He also didn’t want to share a room with someone else anymore and is much happier living with his 2 roommates in a furnished apartment instead.

 My feelings about having my son attend Temple and how it was last year would require an entirely separate post though.
-Regardless of the horrific crime rate and how dangerous it is, it is a great college and no matter how much I complain, our son absolutely loves it.
+Regardless of the horrific crime rate and how dangerous it is, it is a great college and no matter how much I complain, our son absolutely loves going to Temple University.

 Our Son’s Temple Nest Apartment Tour

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 View my full disclosure policy.